Trump announces plan to lift punishing sanctions on Syria

 New Syrian President al-Sharaa previously founded a militant group known as Jabhat al-Nusra, or “the Victory Front” in English, which pledged allegiance to al Qaeda.
 But in 2016, he broke away from the terror group, according to the US Center for Naval Analyses.

-Trump is expected to informally greet al-Sharaa in Riyadh on Wednesday, a White House official said earlier Tuesday — the highest-level engagement to date between the new Syrian government and the Trump administration.
-The US has not formally reestablished diplomatic ties or recognized the al-Sharaa government, but sources say there has been lower-level engagement.
+Trump met with Sharaa in Riyadh on Wednesday for a little over half hour — the highest-level engagement to date between the new Syrian government and the Trump administration.
+The US has not formally reestablished diplomatic ties or recognized the new government, but sources say there has been lower-level engagement.

 Syria’s foreign minister, Asaad Al-Shaibani, welcomed the news of the US sanctions relief.

-Note: CORRECTION: This story has been corrected to reflect that crowds celebrating the US lifting of sanctions against Syria were cheering the Saudi king and that Syria’s economy and trade minister, Mohammad Nidal al-Shaar, rather than Syrian leader Ahmed al-Sharaa spoke to Al Arabiya about the impact of the sanctions being lifted .